Key Takeaways

 You can sign it.
 It's probably unenforceable anyway.
 Refusing to sign might cost you the job, and the agreement likely won't bind you later.

 Read it carefully.
 Understand what you're signing.
-Some agreements include arbitration clauses, forum selection provisions, or other terms that might affect you regardless of the non-compete.
+Some agreements include arbitration clauses, forum selection provisions, choice-of-law clauses that may attempt to apply another state's more restrictive law, or other terms that might affect you regardless of the non-compete.

 Consider negotiating.
 If you have leverage, you might ask to modify or strike the non-compete provision.
 Some employers will agree rather than lose a candidate.